Role

 Research role

-Dr Matt Henn is Professor of Social Research and is based within the Department of Social and Political Sciences (SPS) at Nottingham Trent University.
+Dr Matt Henn is Emeritus Professor of Social Research at the Department of Social and Political Sciences (SPS) at Nottingham Trent University.

-As part of his responsibilities, Matt takes a leading role in research matters.
-He was formerly Research Director from 2012 until 2023, and he remains an active researcher.
+Matt was formerly Research Director from 2012 until 2023, and although he retired in 2024, as Emeritus Professor he remains part of NTU SPS as an active researcher.
 He was coordinator for the Politics and International Studies unit for the Research Excellence Framework (REF) in 2014 and again in 2021.
 Matt is an active member of the Citizenship, Democracy and Transformation Research Group within the Department, as well as the School of Social Sciences’ Centre for Policy, Citizenship and Society.

-Matt is also an active researcher.
-Matt is currently leading two NTU research projects.
-The first looks at the impact of studying formal qualifications in citizenship studies on young people's levels of civic and political engagement.
-The second project is: Citizens, environmental sustainability and local democracy: Putting people’s voices at the centre of Nottingham’s Carbon Neutral 2028 Action Plan.
+Matt is also an active researcher, leading several NTU research projects over the years.
+He is currently looking at the impact of studying formal qualifications in citizenship studies on young people's levels of civic and political engagement.
+Recently, he completed a project co-designed with Nottingham City Council: Citizens, environmental sustainability and local democracy: Putting people’s voices at the centre of Nottingham’s Carbon Neutral 2028 Action Plan.

 Matt has recently been awarded funding to work on several research projects: